AP 101 |

 2 |

 This advanced speech course is designed to take the student beyond the fundamentals of speech as taught in SPCH 101.
 Special emphasis will be placed on giving the student an understanding of how to use his voice and body movements to communicate truth.
-Whether preaching a sermon, teaching a lesson, sharing the Gospel, or telling a story, Interpretive Speech is designed to make your message come alive.
+Whether preaching a sermon, teaching a lesson, sharing the gospel, or telling a story, Interpretive Speech is designed to make your message come alive.
 Prerequisite: SPCH 101

 |